Achievable logoAchievable logo

 Ischemic heart disease (IHD)

-IHD results from an imbalance between myocardial oxygen demand and supply.
-The most common cause of IHD is atherosclerotic disease of the coronary arteries or CAD (coronary artery disease).
-It most commonly involves the left anterior descending (LAD) branch of the left coronary artery, followed by right coronary artery (RCA) and left circumflex artery (LCx).
-Significant coronary stenosis occurs when there is more than 75% decrease in the vessel lumen.
-Risk factors are male gender (> 45 years of age), post-menopausal females, smoking, DM, insulin resistance, older age, family history of premature CAD, hypertension, hypercholesterolemia and dyslipidemia.
+IHD results from an imbalance between myocardial oxygen demand and oxygen supply.
+The most common cause of IHD is atherosclerotic disease of the coronary arteries, also called CAD (coronary artery disease).
+CAD most commonly involves the left anterior descending (LAD) branch of the left coronary artery, followed by the right coronary artery (RCA) and the left circumflex artery (LCx).
+Significant coronary stenosis occurs when there is more than a 75% decrease in the vessel lumen.

-I) Angina pectoris: It is chest pain that results from transient myocardial ischemia not severe enough to cause cell death.
-Patients with typical or stable angina give a history of poorly localised pain or discomfort in the retrosternal area and/or arm that is exacerbated by exertion or emotional stress and relieved by rest and nitroglycerine.
+I) Angina pectoris: Angina pectoris is chest pain caused by transient myocardial ischemia that is not severe enough to cause cell death.
+Patients with typical (stable) angina usually describe poorly localized pain or discomfort in the retrosternal area and/or arm that is exacerbated by exertion or emotional stress and relieved by rest and nitroglycerine.
 Tenderness to palpation is not a characteristic of anginal pain.

 Angina is of the following three types: